Hitchcock Estate

 Leary and the group he gathered around him lived at the estate and performed research into psychedelics there.
 The Castalia Foundation also hosted weekend retreats on the estate where people paid to undergo the psychedelic experience without drugs, through meditation, yoga, and group therapy sessions.
 Leary, Alpert, and Ralph Metzner wrote the 1964 book The Psychedelic Experience at the mansion.
-People who lived at the estate included Richard Alpert, Arthur Kleps, and Maynard Ferguson, while the numerous visitors and guests included R. D. Laing, Alan Watts, Allen Ginsberg, Charles Mingus, Helen Merrill, and Ivy League academics.
+People who lived at the estate included Richard Alpert, Arthur Kleps, and Maynard Ferguson, while the numerous visitors and guests included R. D. Laing, Alan Watts, Allen Ginsberg, Charles Mingus, Helen Merrill, Jonas Mekas, and Ivy League academics.
 Ken Kesey and the Merry Pranksters visited in their bus Furthur but were unable to meet with Leary.
 Nina Graboi described Millbrook as "a cross between a country club, a madhouse, a research institute, a monastery, and a Fellini movie set.
 When you entered you were greeted by a sign that asked you to 'kindly check your esteemed ego at the door.'"

 During Leary's residence at the mansion (1963–1968) the culture and ambiance there evolved from scholarly research into psychedelics to a more party-oriented atmosphere, exacerbated by an increasing stream of visitors, some youthful and of the hippie persuasion.
 The mansion was the target of drug raids.
 Leary and his group were evicted in 1968, and Leary moved to California.

 The mansion was later boarded up and fell into disrepair, including structural degradation.
-But after about two decades of effort by the late architectural historian John Foreman, whose tenancy was conditional on his undertaking its restoration and preservation, the house is (as of 2016) habitable although not modernized.
+But after about two decades of effort it is (as of 2016) habitable although not modernized.
 It is still owned by the Hitchcock family.
 In 2003, Hudsonia Institute scientists discovered on the estate a circumneutral bog lake (a spring fed calcareous body of water that usually supports the vegetation of both acidic bogs and calcareous marshes), rare in the area and worthy of preservation.

 In April 2024, Peggy Hitchcock, who was considered to be the family's scion, died.
 In the time following her death, Peggy was also acknowledged to have been the one who persuaded her brothers to let Leary rent a room at the mansion.
 It was reported that her brother Tommy, and also a half brother Alexander McLaughlin, died in 2023.

-October 2025

-As of October 2025, the estate remains for sale worth 65 million.
+As of 2024, the estate remained for sale at an asking price of $65 million.